liedekef/events-made-easy/readme.txt

 * Added member placeholders #_MEMBERPAYMENTDATE and #_MEMBERPAYMENTTIME that return the payment date and/or time formatted based on your wp preferences
 * Added member placeholders #_MEMBERPAYMENTDATE{xx} and #_MEMBERPAYMENTTIME{xx} so you can format the layout to your liking ('xx' being the date/time format in php date notation)
 * Add the "Skip payment option" to memberships (identical as for event bookings)
+* Family memberships now have a setting that defines the max number of family members allowed per main member (default 10)
 * Allow paymentid to be given as param to wp-admin/admin.php?page=eme-registration-approval and wp-admin/admin.php?page=eme-registration-seats so you can create a link to bookings just related to that payment.
 Example: wp-admin/admin.php?page=eme-registration-seats&paymentid=#_PAYMENTID